yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 Serial settings are 9600-8-N-1

 You should plug in the serialadapter after turning the fonera on, otherwise it won't boot.
+(Comment by HaraldGeyer: My Fonera boots just fine with the serial adapter plugged in.)

 == Case ==
 To open the case, remove the two rubber feet on the opposite site to the antenna jack, they will reveal two crosspoint screws.